sdemchenko/kyiv-table-tennis/schedule_en.md

 * 3:00 PM.
 "Orion".
 A tournament.
 * 3:00 PM.
 "Volia".
 A ranking tournament 0-40.
 * 4:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.
-* 4:30 PM.
-"KUTT".
-A tournament (not every Saturday).
 * 6:20 PM - 9:00 PM.
 "Orion".
 A ladder competition.
 * 7:00 PM - 10:30 PM.
 "Volia".
 An evening ladder competition.
 * 7:30 PM - 11:00 PM.
 "Raketka".
 Games in a group (the Wednesday+Saturday group).